SewerynW/Graph/README.md

 # Graph

-> Graph that shows the daily variation of the dollar comparing with peso for the year 2018 and 2019.
+> Chart that shows the daily variation of the dollar comparing with peso for the year 2018 and 2019.

 ## Build Setup